PennyLaneAI/pennylane/doc/index.rst

 ..

 - *Device independent*.
-  The same quantum circuit model can be **run on different backends**
+  The same quantum circuit model can be **run on different interfaces**

 ..